vcpsh/vServer/docs/createIcingaDocker.sh.md

   //  http_uri = \"/icingaweb2\"
   //}

-  /* Define disks and attributes for service apply rules in `services.conf`. */ vars.disks[\"disk\"] = {
+  /* Define disks and attributes for service apply rules in 'services.conf'. */ vars.disks[\"disk\"] = {
     /* No parameters. */
   }